-modelling parameters (paramètres de modélisation) With respect to environmental risk assessment, numerical values used to characterize properties of contaminants (such as an octanol-water partitioning coefficient) and environmental media (such as an organic matter fraction of soil) that are used in models to predict the environmental fate and transport of contaminants. moderation (modération) The process of decreasing the energy of neutrons through successive collisions with moderator nuclei without appreciable competing capture. moderator (modérateur) A material used to slow down or "moderate" neutrons produced by the nuclear fuel.
+modelling parameters (paramètres de modélisation) With respect to environmental risk assessment, numerical values used to characterize properties of contaminants (such as an octanol-water partitioning coefficient) and environmental media (such as an organic matter fraction of soil) that are used in models to predict the environmental fate and transport of contaminants. modelling uncertainties (incertitudes relatives à la modélisation) Uncertainties associated with the models and correlations embedded in a computer code and that represent the physics of the problem, the solution scheme, data libraries and inherent deficiencies of the computer program. moderation (modération) The process of decreasing the energy of neutrons through successive collisions with moderator nuclei without appreciable competing capture. moderator (modérateur) A material used to slow down or "moderate" neutrons produced by the nuclear fuel.
 The moderator reduces neutron energy by scattering without appreciable capture.
 Materials of prime concern are those containing light nuclei with large scattering cross-sections and relatively low absorption cross-sections. moderator control area (zone de contrôle des modérateurs) An area defined by a nuclear criticality safety evaluation in which moderators are limited and controlled for nuclear criticality safety. moderator control engineered barrier (barrière artificielle de contrôle du modérateur) A physical feature of a system specifically identified and used to limit or control the introduction of moderators for nuclear criticality safety.
 Some examples of typical moderator control engineered barriers are secondary roofs, false ceilings, secondary walls, vapour barriers, raised floors or structure, normally closed apertures, and seals. modified Kusnetz method (méthode de Kusnetz modifiée) A method of determining and expressing atmospheric concentrations of radon progeny in terms of latent alpha energy.
 This method requires the use of an alpha counter equipped with an electronic scaler to measure the emission of alpha particles. monitoring (contrôle) See condition monitoring.

 mood-altering substance (substance psychoactive) Any product that, whether legally or illegally used, results in cognitive or physical limitations that negatively impact performance on the job.
-MRO (ME) See medical review officer.
+MRO(ME) See medical review officer.

+MSDS(FS)

-MSDS (FS) material safety data sheet (associated with Workplace Hazardous Materials Information System)
+material safety data sheet (associated with Workplace Hazardous Materials Information System)

+MSIV (VIPV)

-MSIV (VIPV) main steam isolation valve
+main steam isolation valve

+MTL (NME)

-MTL (NME) See minimum testing level.
+See minimum testing level.